tusj/go-svg/Readme.md

-SmartSVG
+go-svg
 ========
-SmartSVG is a work-in-progress SVG library for Go designed with flexibility in mind.
+go-svg is a work-in-progress SVG library for Go designed with flexibility in mind.
 It currently implements only a subset of the SVG definition, but all the basics are there.

 Files